ojii/imgsize/README.md

 # imgsize

-Library to quickly get the type & dimensions of JPEG, PNG, BMP and GIF files.
+Given some data, determines whether the data is likely an image and if so, what size and type it is and whether it is animated or not.

+## Formats

+Supported formats:

+* PNG/APNG
+* JPEG
+* GIF
+* AVIF/AVIS
+* BMP

-## Usage (Python)
+## Usage

 ```python
 from imgsize import get_size